 3- Pavers are low maintenance.
 If one of your pavers does end up getting damaged, it's a piece of cake to take care of it.
 Simply remove the old paver, buy a new one and replace it.

-You can see how this is much less work than breaking out an entire concrete slab that has been compromised.
+You can see how much less work this is than breaking out an entire compromised concrete slab.

 Pavers are also easy to maintain.
-You can sweep them off with any broom, and most stains can be cleaned up with a bucket of soap and water.
+You can sweep them off with a broom, and most stains can be cleaned up with a bucket of soap and water.

 Cons of Landscaping Pavers

 1- Pavers aren’t easy to install.
-Since every single paver needs to be put in place, making something like a patio can take days using pavers.
+Since every single paver needs to be put in place, making a paver patio can take days.

 On top of that, the process itself is no breeze.
 Pavers aren’t the best DIY project, but if you want an idea of the work it takes to install pavers, read this article from Home Depot.

 2- Pavers can be more expensive than other options.
-You’ll likely have a greater upfront cost in a paver patio than a poured cement patio.
+You’ll likely have a greater upfront cost for a paver patio than a poured cement patio.

 The pavers themselves are a bit pricey, and the preparation work also costs money.
-Using pavers also requires materials like gravel and sand.
+Using pavers also requires you to purchase base materials like gravel and sand.
 Plus, since they take more time to install, your labor costs will be higher.

 3- Pavers can grow weeds over time.
 Hardscapes created using pavers have lots of joints and cracks.
-Like we mentioned - this makes the hardscape very durable.
-However, it also allows weeds to grow between the cracks over time, decreasing the appeal of your hardscape and creating work for you.
+This makes the hardscape very durable, but it also allows weeds to grow between the cracks over time, decreasing the appeal of your hardscape and creating work for you.

 Thankfully, solving this issue is pretty simple.
 Polymeric sand can be applied as a finishing touch to pavers.
 When installed correctly, it hardens in the paver joints and doesn’t allow weeds to take root.